Please share your comments about Newport's playclubs

 Children may arrive and leave the playscheme at any time during the published hours although parents are asked to instruct their child not to leave the site without telling a playworker.

-Newport City Council does not accept any responsibility for the care, control and supervision of children travelling to the playscheme or after they have left the site.
+Newport City Council does not accept any responsibility for the care, control and supervision of children travelling to the playscheme or play club, or after they have left the site.

 Should any child wish to leave playscheme during the day, they are required to sign in and out and ensure they notify a playworker of their departure.